willemverbuyst/school-dashboard-server/README.md

 ## <a name="goals"></a>Goals

 - The goal was to create an application with React and Redux, and build a server with Express and Sequelize.
-- Explore new technology independently like Chart.js
+- Explore new technology independently like Chart.js and a css framework like Ant Design.
 - Practice good preparation with the use of wireframes, data models and user stories.
 - Follow disciplined Git usage, i.e. make use of commits, branching and pull requests.